MrThearMan/drf-pipeline-views/docs/conditionals.md

 ```

 Notice that `step1` returned a tuple of the data and key used to select the logic in the next step.
-Data should still be a dict, which matches what ever logic the key selects from the next step.
+Data should still be a dict, which matches the logic function's signature that the given key selects
+from the next step.

 Conditional paths also work inside logic blocks.

-You could also use conditionals to run only one method from a logic block, since it just uses
+You could also use conditionals to run only one
-`__getitem__` to select the next logic method.
+method from a logic block, since it just uses `__getitem__` to select the next logic method.

 ```python hl_lines="13 14 15 16"
 def step1(data):